finos/legend/docs/tutorials/studio-workspace.md

    ![F8TextMode](../assets/F8TextMode.jpg)

-To access or exit [Text mode](../overview/legend-features.md/#text-mode): Press `F8` or the hacker icon on the bottom right corner of your scrreen.
+To access or exit [Text mode](../overview/legend-features.md/#text-mode): Press `F8` or the hacker icon on the bottom right corner of your screen.
 The bar should change when you open or close Text mode.

 To compile your code: Press `F9`